DavidTParks/dev-portfolio-2.0/content/blogs/social-share-images-in-nuxt-content.md

 ## Intro

-When sharing blog content or articles on social media **it's important to stand out**.
-In a sea of Twitter posts users might simply scroll by something you've worked hard on if it isn't eye catching enough!
+When sharing blog content or articles on social media ***it's important to stand out.*** In a sea of Twitter posts users might simply scroll by an article you've worked hard on if the blog preview isn't eye catching enough!

 In this post, we'll teach you how to generate beautiful sharing cards for your Nuxt Content blog posts!
 This post will use concepts laid out in [Jason Lengstorfs amazing article](https://www.learnwithjason.dev/blog/auto-generate-social-image/) where he details how to generate images for posts using Cloundinary's API and a custom template, however we'll be more focused on getting this going with Nuxt Content!